CompuCell3D/CompuCell3DDevelopersManual/docs/building_core_cc3d_cpp_code.rst

      cmake -S <PATH TO CompuCell3D REPO>\CompuCell3D -B <dir to store build files> -DPython3_EXECUTABLE=<python executable - from conda environment> -DNO_OPENCL=ON  -DBUILD_STANDALONE=OFF -G "Visual Studio 14 2015 Win64" -DCMAKE_INSTALL_PREFIX=<dir where compiled CompuCell3D will be written to>

-After we execute the above command (with paths adjusted to your file system layout) we will get the putput that looks something as follows:
+After we execute the above command (with paths adjusted to your file system layout) we will get the output that looks something as follows:

 .. code-block:: console